echov4/cronical/README.md

 The setup script will create a new device file in `crons/` and configure the watcher.
 All devices push to the same repo and GitHub Actions merges them into one calendar.

+> [!NOTE]
+> For multiple devices, set `use_github_actions = true` in `config.toml`.
+This ensures all device files are merged into one calendar by GitHub Actions rather than whichever device last pushed.

 ---

 ## Scripts

 ### `setup.py`

 One-time setup script.
 Run this after cloning the repo on any new device.
+Reads `interval_minutes` from `config.toml` when adding the watcher to your crontab.
 Logs all actions to `logs/cronical.log`.

 ### `cron-watcher.py`

-Runs as a cron job every 5 minutes by default (configurable).
+Runs as a cron job at the interval set in `config.toml` (default 5 minutes).
 Logs changes and git operations to `logs/cronical.log`.
 It will:

 - Check all required `.env` variables are set
 - Read your current crontab
 - Compare it to your device file in `crons/`
+- If changed:
+  - Pull remote changes
+  - Update the device file
-- If changed: pull remote changes, update the device file, commit and push to GitHub
+  - If `use_github_actions = false`: run `generate-ics.py` locally and include `[skip ci]` in the commit message to prevent GitHub Actions from also running
+  - If `use_github_actions = true`: commit and push, letting GitHub Actions handle ICS generation
 - If unchanged: print to terminal only, nothing written to log

 ### `generate-ics.py`

-Runs in GitHub Actions on every push to `crons/**` and on a quarterly schedule.
+Runs in GitHub Actions on every push to `crons/**` (when `use_github_actions = true`) and on a quarterly schedule.
+Can also run locally (when `use_github_actions = false`).
+Reads `horizon_days` from `config.toml`.
 Logs progress to `logs/generate-ics-action.log`.
 It will:

 - Read all device files from `crons/`
 - For each job, determine if it runs multiple times per day: